 Honestly where should I start with this devastating masterpiece, Fall On Your Knees by Ann-Marie MacDonald, originally published in 1996?
 I recently read this book — or rather listened to the audiobook — for the second time after first reading it in my early twenties.
 Actually, that’s not the first time I encountered the book.
 I have a distinct memory of getting a hold of a copy sometime when I was in high school and sitting down on this grassy area facing the ocean behind the grocery store in the small town I grew up in (it was a really nice stretch of impossibly green and perfect looking grass that my friends and I used to call “the movie grass”).
 I know I didn’t make it very far into the book, because it gave me an icky and creepy feeling right from the beginning; it turns out this feeling was entirely warranted, so good job teen me on the close reading skills.

 I think when I finally read it through the first time I already knew that there were queer characters or a queer plotline of some kind, which is maybe what allowed me to persevere.
 I probably was also more steeled against reading books with disturbing content by that time.
 At any case, I read it and honestly I can’t really remember now much of anything about that reading experience.
-I think I probably just thought it was very good “literature” (imagine that with a posh British accent) as my English honours undergrad degree that taught me to assess.
+I think I probably just thought it was very good “literature” (imagine that with a posh British accent) as my English honours undergrad degree had taught me to assess.